paris-swc/advanced-numpy-lesson/04-kmeans.md

 ### Assignment

+> ## Find closest centers {.challenge}
+>
+> Calculate the Euclidean distance between all data points to each of the center and then find the index of the closest center.

 We now need to assign each point to the closest cluster center.
 First, we will calculate the Euclidean distance of each point to each of the centers.
 For this we can use the **broadcasting**:

 ```python